carlosp420/nymphalidae_diversification/MS.md

 ## Methods

 ### Data
-For analyses, we used the phylogenetic trees from the study of Wahlberg, et al. (2009) that were generated using DNA sequence data from 10 gene regions for 398 of the 540 valid genera in Nymphalidae.
-We employed Wahlberg, et al. (2009) maximum clade credibility tree (supp. mat.
+For analyses, we used the phylogenetic trees from the study of @wahlberg2009 that were generated using DNA sequence data from 10 gene regions for 398 of the 540 valid genera in Nymphalidae.
+We employed @wahlberg2009 maximum clade credibility tree (supp. mat.
 01) as well as a random sample of 1000 trees from their BEAST run after burnin.
 Their original BEAST run was for 40 million generations.
 We used a burnin of 25 million generations and took a random sample of 1000 trees using Burntrees v.0.1.9 (http://www.abc.se/~nylander/) (supp. mat.
 02) in order to correct for phylogenetic uncertainty when performing the diversification analyses.

 We compiled species richness data for Nymphalidae genera from several sources including the specialist-curated lists on http://tolweb.org, Lamas (2004) and curated lists of Global Butterfly Names project http://www.ucl.ac.uk/taxome/gbn/.
 We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in Wahlberg et al. (2009) study (supp. mat.
 03).